Travel 101 tickets

 You’re not guaranteed a connection if you create your trip using one-way tickets.

-Suppose you book a trip with two carriers, like two other airlines, with same-day travel, because you found a great deal.
-The second airline is not obligated to do something if something goes wrong.
+Suppose you book a trip with two carriers, like other airlines, with same-day travel because you found a great deal.
+The second airline is not obligated to take any action if something goes wrong.

 Other One-Way Ticket tidbits

-If you miss your connection with Amtrak, when you book two one-way tickets or do not have enough lay overtime, Amtrak doesn’t know you’re transferring first off, and they’re not obligated to do something.
+If you miss your connection with Amtrak when booking two one-way tickets, or do not have enough layover time, Amtrak is not aware that you’re transferring first, and they’re not obligated to take any action.

-You should know about one-way tickets because there could be more than one segment.
+You should be aware of one-way tickets because they may involve more than one segment.

 For example, if I bought a ticket from Sturtevant to San Francisco, it has three segments for that adventure.